 Pearsony Falls

 If you are going to go see Mill Creek Falls and Barr Creek Falls, you must go see Pearsony Falls.
 Instead of taking a left to head back to the highlight, turn right to the town of Prospect.
 Soon you’ll see a rest area on your right.
-There is no sign, but there is a short trail that will take you to Pearsony Falls, a lush green path that is perfect for kids to venture on their own.
-It’s a beautiful falls with lots of moss-covered rocks so be careful not to slip and fall in when you are trying to get the perfect photo.
-Bonus: if you continue down the path you will see Mill Creek Falls from the top.
+There is no sign, but there is a 100-yard-long trail that will take you to Pearsony Falls, a lush green path that is perfect for kids to venture on their own.
+It’s a beautiful falls with lots of moss-covered rocks that can be slippery, so watch your footing when you are trying to get the perfect photo.
+If you continue down the path, you will see Mill Creek Falls from the top.

 National Creek Falls